mlandis/phyddle/README.md

 # phyddle 0.2.1

-#### Phylogenetic model exploration with deep learning
+Phylogenetic model exploration with deep learning.

-> *NOTE: This beta version of phyddle is still under development.*

 ## User guide
-Visit https://mlandis.github.io/phyddle to learn more about phyddle.
+Visit https://phyddle.org to learn how to use the software.

 ## Overview